-"THE CALL" 2024-2025AY
+"THE CALL" 2025-2026AY

-OFFICE OF THE PROVOST & EXECUTIVE VICE CHANCELLOR VICE PROVOST FOR ACADEMIC PERSONNEL JULY 1, 2024
+OFFICE OF THE PROVOST & EXECUTIVE VICE CHANCELLOR VICE PROVOST FOR ACADEMIC PERSONNEL JULY 1, 2025

-APM 220-80C: "Each campus shall develop guidelines and checklists to instruct Chairs about their duties and responsibilities in connection with personnel reviews."
+$APM\ 220-80$ C: "Each campus shall develop guidelines and checklists to instruct Chairs about their duties and responsibilities in connection with personnel reviews."

+2025-2026 AY Senate CALL Page 1

+Addendum: Academic Personnel Review and External Circumstances

+This addendum to the AY25-26 Call provides guidance to address the impact of external circumstances that have the potential to inhibit normal progression of Senate faculty through merit and promotion reviews.
+The addendum is an evolution of prior addendums that were established to address the impact of the COVID-19 pandemic.
+This edition introduces the impact of federal actions that may warrant special consideration when reviewing merit and promotion files for faculty.

-Addendum: Academic Personnel Review and COVID-19 This addendum to the AY24-25 Call provides guidance to address the impact the COVID-19 pandemic will have on the personnel review process of senate faculty.
-While the addendum specifically applies to AY24-25 files, it may be updated in future years to reflect the evolving impact of the pandemic.
-The guidelines presented in this addendum emerged from aligning alternative ideas discussed during the consultative process with following set of guiding principles:
+While the addendum specifically applies to AY25-26 files, it may be updated in future years to reflect the evolving impact of current and future external circumstances.
+The guidance in the addendum is based on the following set of principles:

-- 1. An overarching goal is to prevent faculty from becoming academic victims of the COVID-19 pandemic. - 2.
-It would be better for our campus as a whole to overestimate the impact of the COVID-19 pandemic on faculty productivity than to underestimate it. - 3.
-It is important to protect the pursuit of tenure by assistant professors from adverse impacts of COVID-19 that are beyond their control, but it is also important to recognize that associate professors and full professors are also trying to reach important career path milestones. - 4.
-It is important to the campus climate that there be tools in the personnel review process that support faculty in staying on track with their career despite the COVID-19 pandemic. - 5.
-It is recognized that there is a disparity in the impact of the COVID-19 pandemic between disciplines, and even between sub-disciplines. - 6.
-It is recognized that the COVID-19 pandemic will likely have a differential impact on different demographic groups, including female faculty, faculty with younger children, and URM faculty. - 7.
-It is recognized that it is not only the campus closure that has caused major disruption in research programs.
-Other sources of disruption include, for example, travel restrictions, closures of museums, exhibition venues, theaters, and archives, cancellation of conferences and film festivals, family situations, children at home, homeschooling roles, compromised workspace, and even COVID-19 illness.
+- 1. An overarching goal is to prevent faculty from becoming academic victims of external circumstances. - 2.
+It would be better for our campus to overestimate the impact of a given external circumstance on faculty productivity than to underestimate it. - 3.
+It is important to protect the pursuit of tenure by assistant professors from adverse impacts of external circumstances that are beyond their control, but it is also important to recognize that associate professors and full professors are also trying to reach important career path milestones. - 4.
+It is important to the campus climate that there be tools in the personnel review process that support faculty in staying on track with their career despite the external circumstances. - 5.
+It is recognized that there can be a disparity in the impact of external circumstances between disciplines, and even between sub-disciplines. - 6.
+It is recognized that external circumstances can have a differential impact on different faculty members because of their personal circumstances.